keptn/community/mentorship/gsod/2022/project-ideas.md

 During GSoC 2022 we will run either one large-size project or two small-size ones.
 You will work with the static Keptn website and the documentation engine based on the modern technology stack.
-Currently, we use Hugo for the website and Docs, and Google Codelabs for tutorials.
+Currently, we use Hugo to build the website and documentation; and Google Codelabs to build the tutorials.
 We plan to adopt either Docusaurus or Antora as a new documentation platform during Google Summer of Code 2022.
 ([project idea](https://github.com/keptn/community/blob/main/mentorship/gsoc/2022/project-ideas.md#new-documentation-site-engine)).
 Technical writers in this project will be able to work with one of these technologies while